-The Bureau is a component unit of the County of Moore, North Carolina.
-The Bureau's financial statements presented herein include the financial position and operations of the Bureau and, accordingly, are not intended to present the financial position of results of operations of the County of Moore, North Carolina.
+The Bureau is a component unit of Moore County, North Carolina.
+The Bureau's financial statements presented herein include the financial position and operations of the Bureau and, accordingly, are not intended to present the financial position of results of operations of the Moore County, North Carolina.